 So what can we do to alleviate some of this stress?

 Some people find that meditation, journaling, exercise, or even just reading a book or watching a TV show can help reduce stress.
 We can also tap into the power of natural adaptogens!
 These natural substances help the body combat stress holistically by exerting a normalizing, calming, and balancing effect.

 There also may be some natural spices and herbs laying around your kitchen that can help lessen the negative impact of stress.
 Nature provides us with some pretty incredible natural healing ingredients that we all too often don’t take advantage of.

 Curious what some of these herbs and spices might be?
 Let’s have a closer look.

-Researchers have found that when 300 mg of this root is taken daily for 60 days, study participants’ stress levels decreased by 44%.
+Researchers have found that when 300 mg of this root was taken daily for 60 days, study participants’ stress levels decreased by 44%.
 Their levels of cortisol, the stress hormone, also dropped by 28%.

-Ashwagandha can be taken as a tea, or in capsules, tablets, or a liquid tincture for fatigue and sleep disorders.
-It can also be added as a powder to warm milk one hour before bedtime, as a comforting remedy for insomnia.
+Ashwagandha can be taken as a tea, or in capsules, tablets, or a liquid tincture for fatigue and sleep concerns.
+It can also be added as a powder to warm milk one hour before bedtime, as a comforting remedy for sleeplessness.
 Ashwagandha also pairs wells with turmeric and is often seen added to delicious “golden milk” or “moon milk” recipes for a relaxing end to any stressful day.

 Ashwagandha is generally considered very safe for use, but some healthcare professionals advise pregnant or breastfeeding women from taking it.
 When in doubt it's always best to consult with your healthcare provider.